Women in Finance Charter

 UKGI is a signatory to the Women in Finance Charter, a commitment by HM Treasury and signatory businesses and organisations to work together to build a more balanced and fair industry.
 Signatories to the Charter pledge to be the best businesses in the sector and publicly commit to improving their gender diversity.

 When UKGI signed up to the Women in Finance Charter in 2018 we had 30% female representation at senior management level and a target of reaching 40% by 2021.
-This target was reached in March 2021 with 41% of the senior management cadre categorised as female.
+This target was reached in March 2021.
+We have set a new target of to achieve an average of 50% female representation across the year ending 31 March 2026.
+We are currently on track to achieve this target.

 We continue to remain fully focused on gender diversity and are actively undertaking a number of initiatives to support us in maintaining this target: